max533/software_develop_requirement/docs/internal_api.md

 - PERMISSSION

-    Only current signaturer can use
+    Only current signer can use

 - PATH VARIABLES